mami-project/draft-trammell-post-sockets/draft-trammell-post-sockets.md

 wotking group (see https://datatracker.ietf.org/wg/taps/charter).

-Post replaces the traditional SOCK_STREAM abstraction with an Object abstraction.
+Post replaces the traditional SOCK_STREAM abstraction with an Object abstraction, which can be seen as a generalization of the Stream Control Transmission Protocol's {{RFC4960}} SOCK_SEQPACKET service.
 Objects can be small (e.g. messages in message-oriented protocols) or large (e.g. an HTTP response containing header and body).
 It replaces the notions of a socket address and connected socket with an Association with a remote endpoint via set of Paths.
 Implementation and wire format for transport protocol(s) implementing the Post API are explicitly out of scope for this work; these abstractions need not map directly to implementation-level concepts, and indeed with various amounts of shimming and glue could be implemented with varying success atop any sufficiently flexible transport protocol.

 For compatibility with situations where only strictly stream-oriented transport protocols are available, applications with data streams that cannot